fomightez/sequencework/RetrieveSeq/README.md

         White heavy check markMore complete metadata in the genome README."
   There's also a snamkemake wrapper for genomepy, see [here](https://twitter.com/svheeringen/status/1300664254840950784)
     >"Download genomes and annotation as part of your snakemake workflow with the genomepy wrapper! https://snakemake-wrappers.readthedocs.io/en/stable/wrappers/genomepy.html "

+- [`ffq` (Fetch FastQ)](https://github.com/pachterlab/ffq) is a command line tool for finding sequencing data from public databases. "ffq receives an accession and returns the metadata for that accession as well as the metadata for all downstream accessions following the connections between GEO, SRA, EMBL-EBI, DDBJ, and Biosample" - SOURCE: https://github.com/pachterlab/ffq

+- [iSeq](https://github.com/BioOmics/iSeq): An integrated tool to fetch public sequencing data and metadata.
+It is a BASH script installable by `conda`.